bowheart/sheath-core/README.md

 Hang means the app is waiting for a module (dependency) to be defined.
 Since the module loader is meant to work in an asynchronous environment, it will just wait and wait for that module.
-This can be hard to debug (though m.hangInfo() can help), but you should know what causes it:
+This can be hard to debug (though sheath.waitingOn() can help), but you should know what causes it:

 1. A module requiring a non-existent module.
 The non-existent module is either never defined or not getting loaded.
 2. A circular dependency.
 These are easy to avoid, but sometimes tricky to spot.